-Climate Change Recovery works with key environmental nonprofits and is working to bring the United Nations sponsored nonprofit Plant for the Planet that trains youth in Climate Science and Climate Justice to more areas!
+Climate Change Recovery works with key environmental nonprofits and is working to bring the United Nations sponsored nonprofit Plant for the Planet to more areas in order to support youth training other youth in Climate Science and Climate Justice!

 Plant for the Planet Update!

 Join us for one of our upcoming Academies, or invite us to your area!
 Details below.

 Register now and get it on your calendar so you don’t miss out.
 (Links a bit below in the light blue font–skip down past the darker blue font.)

 Sunday, October 22, 2017 — Tigard, Oregon—Our First Academy with MET—the Muslim Education Trust!

 The Muslim Education Trust (MET) is our host!
 This Academy will be led by Ambassadors Isaac, Miko, Amelia, Mirabel, Hazel, and Miya, and Program Coordinator Pam Vergun, and possibly other Ambassadors as well.
 Ambassadors?
 Want to apply to help lead it?
 Contact Pam.

 Academies are free and open to all students.